-So much of what is so interesting in these areas is the history of the stalls or shops – many have been in the same families for generations.
-There really is no way to find out the history of food in Philadephia whilst walking around.
+So much of what is so interesting in these areas is the history of the stalls or shops of Philadelphia – many have been in the same families for generations.
+There really is no way to find out the history of food in Philadephia whilst walking around on your own.

 I now pretty much always take a tour when it comes to things like food markets – whether I am covering the cost or not.
-The experiences are far more memorable and I feel like I have gained so much more.
+The foodie experiences are far more memorable and I feel like I have gained so much more.

 What do I take with me on a Philly Food Tour?

 It is almost impossible to go on these tours without buying something in addition to what you’re tasting so do have some type of bag that is easy to carry.
-Most tours have some type of outside component or are in a market so a weatherproof jacket won’t go astray.
+Most of the food tours have some type of outside component or are in a market so a weatherproof jacket won’t go astray.

 Do bring some water with you to help wash down your tastings.
 Of course, there are generally places to buy water but it never seems to be just when you need it and it is so much friendlier to the environment to have a water bottle.
 If possible travel light due to the walking and standing.

 How much does it cost to go on a Philadelphia Food Tour?

-Costs vary from the “free”/pay based on how good you thought the tour was option to private tours and dining at up to $USD150 per person.
+Costs vary from the “free”/pay based on how good you thought the food tour was option to private tours and dining at up to $USD150 per person.
 As a general ballpark if you join a standard group tour expect to pay somewhere around USD$40 plus tip.

 Do people in Philadelphia really eat Cheesesteaks?

 They do!
 Quite a bit by the looks of things.
 There are a lot of people selling cheesesteaks!
-As you may expect, there are many views on what constitutes and who produces the best Philadelphia cheesesteak.
+As you may expect, there are many views on what constitutes and who produces the best Philadelphia cheese steak.
 It seems to me that the answer to this question is all about your personal taste.

-A key difference between cheesesteaks is whether the meat is sliced or chopped.
-Personally, I preferred the sliced version.
-The best are made from ribeye!
+Critical variable three is bread.
+Ideally, it is fresh and crusty on the outside, soft and fluffy inside.
 Philadelphia cream cheese does not appear in the cheesesteak.
-Indeed the only link between the city and the cream cheese is the name!
+Indeed the only link between the city and the cream cheese is the name.

-Having said all of that the roast pork sandwich is just as popular with locals as the cheesesteak – but I am sure they can live together in peace!
+Having said all of that the roast pork sandwich is just as popular with locals as the cheesesteak – but I am sure they can live together in peace.

 Where is the best Cheesesteak in Philadelphia?

 The classic cheesesteak battle takes place in the Italian Market area, where the cheesesteak started.
 In the 1930s Pat Olivieri had made steak sandwiches and sold them from his hot dog cart.

 Joe Vento cleverly opened his store Geno’s in 1966 directly opposite Pat’s.
 He figured he would not have to spend any money on advertising to create a successful business.
 It turns out he was right!
 Pat and Geno’s continue to enjoy a well marketed “rivalry”.

 For a slightly different cheesesteak experience check out Carmen’s at Reading Terminal Market.
 Carmen serves his cheesesteaks with Philadelphia cream cheese rather than provolone for a delicious and unique cheesesteak experience.
 Or if you love the taste but want something less fattenting when you get home you could whip up a low carb philly cheesesteak bowl.

 And when it comes to roast pork sandwiches check out Tommy DiNic’s version at Reading Terminal Market.
-It was the winner of the Travel Channel’s Adam Richman’s best sandwich in America!
+It was the winner of the Travel Channel’s Adam Richman’s best sandwich in America.

 Reading Terminal Market

 The Reading Terminal Market is the foodie place to go in Philadelphia.
 The market opened in 1893.
 There was an actual station on this spot – which is now a conference centre.

 The combination of the train station and the Delaware River, 12 blocks away, made this the perfect spot for a market.
-Reading Terminal Market has also been immortalized on the Monopoly Board in the US as Reading Station!
+Reading Terminal Market has also been immortalized on the Monopoly Board in the US as Reading Station.

 Also, no more than 40% of the food on offer is ready to eat.
 The idea is that this ensures that locals will also use the market.
-The ready to eat food stall holders pay higher rent to offset the lower prices for the take-home traders.
+The ready to eat food stallholders pay higher rent to offset the lower prices for the take-home traders.

 The oldest stand in the market is Bassett Ice Cream.
 This is the only stand that has been, well, standing since the market opened.
 Their ice cream is unique as they only use cream and sugar, no eggs.
 This apparently delivers a much creamier taste.

 Next up was Pearl’s Oyster Bar for some snapping turtle soup!
 This was the first time that I have eaten turtle.
 I can best compare it to a beef stew – very tasty.
 Don’t forget to add the sherry.

-Next up were some Philadelphia classics – Scrapple and Sticky Buns!
+Next up were some Philadelphia classics – Scrapple and Sticky Buns.
 These are served separately.
-Scrapple – which is a great name! – is kind of like haggis but with none of the icky sourcing.
+Scrapple – which is a great name – is kind of like haggis but with none of the icky sourcing.
 It tends to be leftovers of sausage meat and bacon bits etc. It is often fried and eaten with eggs for breakfast.

-Sticky buns are well buns that are sticky and are quite like cinnamon rolls and rather delicious.
-Speaking of delicious my absolute favourite item at Reading Terminal Market were the soft pretzels!
+Sticky buns are, well, buns that are sticky and are quite like cinnamon rolls and rather delicious.
+Speaking of delicious my absolute favourite item at Reading Terminal Market were the soft pretzels.
 Where have they been all my life????
 Salty but buttery but soft but chewy – amazing.

 The highlight for me was the amazing Beiler’s Donuts.
 Another Philadelphia classic to try is Butter cake.
 This is like a slice and it is very, very sweet.